-Join the world's most creative leaders for A FULL DAY OF intense debate, innovation and inspiration
+ON JUNE 16th, the world's most creative leaders GAthered in new York city for A FULL DAY OF intense debate, innovation and inspiration

 Creating conversations • Building communities • Sharing ideas

-The Fashion Culture Design Unconference is a cliche-free zone with no boring pitches or PR blurbs.
-On June 16th come and hear brilliant panels engage on challenging topics.
+The Fashion Culture Design Unconference is a cliche-free zone with no boring pitches or PR blurbs, only brilliant panels engaging on challenging topics.

 Unique conversations with results you can take away and do something with.
 An intense day of debate and innovation.
 You want to be in the room with these people.

 FCD exists to create and spread good ideas.
 To reach as many people as possible, we host smaller salon gatherings around the world.
 A hundred friends, a witty and intense panel, some wine, and we all walk away inspired.
 Or a cocktail party, breakfast, lunch or all-night dance party, focused on bringing together people who can share ideas and inspiration.

 The Unconference’s ten essential conversations cover a range of themes — from what Gen Z will want next, the fashion system and how it uses data — the substance of the discussions will provide ideas and direction for anyone at work and play.

 Big Data technology has the power to snap a broad and detailed picture of the marketplace—and the niches of taste and habit within it.
 So why have large parts of the fashion industry been so slow to harness this power?Big Data technology has the power to snap a broad and detailed picture of the marketplace—and the niches of taste and habit within it.
 So why have large parts of the fashion industry been so slow to harness this power?

 Nicole Phelps (Vogue.com), Jennie Baik (Orchard Mile), Katrina Lake (Stitch Fix), Jessica Graves (Sefleuria)